seopark935/seopark935.github.io/_projects/haptic_feedback.md

     From left to right: The initial Arduino connection to an ultrasonic distance sensor, soldering the vibration motor, and testing the distance capability.
 </div>

-Because the device had to be affordable and simple to implement, I rapidly prototyped the device in a single day, using household items such as cardboard from cereal boxes, an old phone-slot VR headset, and backpack straps.
-This early version allowed me to test core functionality quickly and laid the groundwork for the final design.
+Because the device had to be affordable and simple to implement, I created a prototype of the device in a single day, using household items such as cardboard from cereal boxes, an old phone-slot VR headset, and backpack straps.

-The finalized prototype utilized four ultrasonic sensors mounted on a headset to detect obstacles within a 3-meter range, translating this information into haptic feedback through vibration motors.
-Through comparative testing, I selected ultrasonic sensors over infrared due to their superior accuracy at close range, confirmed by statistical analysis using ANOVA testing.
-An Arduino controlled the sensor data processing and vibration output, allowing real-time feedback to the user.
+The prototype utilized four ultrasonic sensors mounted on a headset to detect obstacles within a 3-meter range, conveying this information into haptic feedback through vibration motors with data processing and coordination through an Arduino.
+Through testing via comparison, I selected ultrasonic sensors over infrared due to their superior accuracy at close range, and used statistical ANOVA testing to confirm these results.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">